dolittle-interaction/JavaScript.Components.Aurelia/Documentation/contributing/_index.md

 We'd love your contribution to this project.
 The project is located [here](https://github.com/dolittle-interaction/JavaScript.Components.Aurelia).
 Contributions are done in a pull request manner.
 Read more about our guidelines [here](/contributing).

-This section holds an overview of how to contribute on the existing components and also how to get started creating a new component and contribute back.
+This section holds additional details of how to contribute on this particular project with the existing components or creating new components and contribute back.
 It talks about what is expected and the mindset behind all the components.